billkarsh/SpikeGLX/Markdown/UserManual.md

 ##### General Filters

-* `-<T>`: Time averaging.
+* `-<Tn>` (`-<Tx>`): Neural (auxiliary analog) time averaging.
 Samples the data stream per channel to calculate and then subtract the time average value; effectively subtracting the DC component.
 The value is updated every 5 seconds.
-This may create artifactual steps during the initial settling phase of imec preamps.
+This may create artifactual steps at update boundaries.

 * `-<S>`: Spatial averaging.
 At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The